Are you wondering how to get from India to Pakistan and thinking about crossing the Wagah Border from Amritsar to Lahore?

 - Amritsar: Hotel Regency Amritsar (mid-range); Hotel Sapphire (budget).

-Where to stay in Lahore and Islamabad
+Where To Stay in Lahore and Islamabad

 - Lahore: Rose Palace Hotel (budget); Grand Millennium Hotel (mid-range)